-The first Participant Participant0 has Participant Id Participant0 and is configured to be of the simple Participant Type.
-The second Participant has Participant Id simple and it is configured to be of the simple type.
-That is because the type is not required to be specified as it is get from the Participant Id.
+The first Participant Participant0 has Participant Name Participant0 and is configured to be of the simple Participant Kind, and to communicate locally in domain 0.
+The second Participant has Participant Name simple and it is configured to be of the simple kind and to communicate locally with domain 1.